Consensys/doc.goquorum/docs/HowTo/Use/add_node_examples.md

 export COMPOSE_PROJECT_NAME=addnode
 ```

-## Non-permimssioned IBFT with discovery
+## Non-permissioned IBFT with discovery

 An example using IBFT, no permissioning and discover enabled via a bootnode.